rssteffey/AoC23/README.md

 - Part 2: Despite still not completing Day 13 from whatever edge case I'm missing, I liked my checksums too much to abandon.
 Using them here to keep my history list more human-readable.
 (Not fully, just *more*)
 ### Day 15
 - So simple that I was paranoid the entire time
+### Day 16 (late)
+-  I put this off because I expected it to be a pain, but honestly not bad.
+Only my own code clutter really made this hard
+### Day 17 (tbd)
+- Looks like pathfinding, so we wait until after this hectic week
+### Day 18 (tbd)
+- Looks like I can use the same interior area trick from day 1? (barring whatever part 2 does with those edge colors) Tbd when I get around to this one